 In some cases, two or more proposals may exist relating to the same species, but be different in substance.
-In these cases, if the provisional Rules of Procedure are accepted, the Parties must vote first on the proposal that has "the least restrictive effect on the trade" (Rule 23.6).
-If the Parties adopt a proposal that would have a less restrictive effect on trade in the species concerned than another proposal relating to the same species, then the Parties cannot consider the second proposal (Rule 23.5).
+In these cases, the Parties must vote first on the proposal that has "the least restrictive effect on the trade" (Rule 23.6).
+If the Parties adopt a proposal that would have a less restrictive effect on trade in the species concerned than another proposal relating to the same species, then the Parties cannot consider the second proposal (Rule 23.6).

 The same principle would apply in the case where amendments are moved to a proposal for amendment of Appendix I or II.
 When such a proposal is under consideration, one or more Parties may move an amendment.
+Rule 23.6 provides that an amendment to a proposal shall be regarded as a separate proposal.
 The potential effect on trade would determine the order for consideration.
 The first amendment to be decided upon would be the amendment that would have the least restrictive effect on the trade in the species.
 If however the original proposal would have a less restrictive effect than any of the proposed amendments to it, then the original proposal would be decided upon first.
 If it is rejected then no further amendment can be proposed but the remaining amendments would be considered in order until one is accepted or all are rejected (Rule 23.6).